yuanz03/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
-The jersey number already taken
+The jersey number had already been taken

     * 1b1.
 AddressBook ask for confirmation to give number to this player despite another player having this number.
     * 1b2.
 User confirms decision